hajimehoshi/fileserver/README.md

 # fileserver

-A dead simple HTTP server to serve files
+A dead simple HTTP server to serve files.

 ```
 Usage of fileserver: